Accuracy-Efficiency Trade-Offs and Accountability in Distributed ML Systems: Conclusion: Toward More Just, Transparent Public Governance

 \section{Conclusion: Toward More Just, Transparent Public Governance}

-In this paper we have made the case for using accuracy-efficiency trade-offs as a policymaking lever for holding real-time, distributed ML systems accountable.
-For example, with AVs such \emph{ex ante} regulation could help constrain the space of potentially undesirable AV behavior, which in turn could help narrow the the number of accidents and anomalous behaviors that need to be examined \emph{ex post}.
+We have made the case for using accuracy-efficiency trade-offs as a policymaking lever for assisting in holding distributed ML systems accountable.
+For AVs, trade-off-informed \emph{ex ante} regulation could constrain the space of undesirable AV behavior, which in turn could narrow the the number of accidents and anomalous behaviors that need to be examined \emph{ex post}.
 This could lead not only to overall safer behavior, but also the necessary tools to determine accountability when accidents unavoidably occur (Section \ref{sec:policy}).
-More broadly, this discussion could be situated in the context of extracting higher-level values from technical systems---values such as safety and efficiency~\cite{nhtsa2016avs}---as a necessary part of public governance.
-That is, it is crucial to analyze how such higher-level values get implemented via underlying technological mechanisms---in this case, the implementation of the accuracy-efficiency trade-off---to fully appreciate and ensure that the implementation aligns with the higher-level values that we want to promote in policy.
-We have argued that the accuracy-efficiency trade-off is not only the right abstraction, but also the right level of abstraction, for promoting this goal.
+More broadly, this discussion can be situated in the context of extracting higher-level values from technical systems---values such as safety and efficiency~\cite{nhtsa2016avs}---as a necessary part of public governance.
+That is, it is crucial to analyze how higher-level values get implemented via underlying technological mechanisms---in this case, the implementation of the accuracy-efficiency trade-off---to ensure that the implementation aligns with the values that we want to promote in policy.
+We have argued that the accuracy-efficiency trade-off is not only a correct abstraction, but also the correct level of abstraction, for helping to promote this goal.